-The break line is modelled as a single junction pipe with a discharge valve assigned to it.
+The break line is modelled as a pipe that consists of 2 control volumes with a discharge valve assigned to it.
 The discharge rate is calculated by means of CDR tables.
-In order to take into account the stratification upstream of the leak, the option JFLOO = -1 was chosen, as recommended in the ATHLET User's Manual.
+In order to take into account the stratification upstream of the leak, the option $\tt JFLOO = 2$ was chosen, as recommended in the ATHLET User's Manual.